Big1533/sdl_android_guides/docs/Uploading Files and Graphics/index.md

 As with uploading, there are two methods that allow you to delete remote files.

-#### For a single file:
+#### For a single file

-To delete a single file, pass in the file name as a string.
+To delete a single file, call `deleteRemoteFileWithName()` and pass in the file name as a string.
 You can optionally pass in a `CompletionListener`.

 ```java
 sdlManager.getFileManager().deleteRemoteFileWithName("testFile", new CompletionListener() {